A local’s guide to the best cenotes near Chichén Itzá

 man and two kids on a yellow kayak in clear water with trees and vines surrounding the water

 Sac-Aua is another of my favourite cenote experiences on the peninsula, partly because it’s so beautiful and partly for the incredible cave on site.
 I actually didn’t get to swim when we visited here as I’d just got a new tattoo but everyone else did.
-I just watched sadly from the top of the wooden staircase.
+I just watched from the top of the wooden staircase.
 This cenote is the only one on the peninsula with a natural island in the middle of it yet very few tourists ever visit this beautiful cenote.

 Sac-Aua cenote is named for the tree whose enormous roots hang down the 30m from the top of the cenote into the water below.